There are many reasons to come and stay in Ardmore.

 The Waterford & South East Of Ireland Archaeological Society (1898) discussed Ardmore Cathedral at length:

-Standing within the choir the visitor will not fail to notice ‘ the two ogham inscribed pillar stones in the north-west and south – west angles respectively.
-One of them was discovered built into eastern gable of the little oratory known as Relig Deglain.
+Standing within the choir the visitor will not fail to notice ‘ the two ogham inscribed pillar stones in the north-west and south-west angles respectively.
+One of them was discovered built into the eastern gable of the little oratory known as Relig Deglain.
 A third ogham stone, now in the National Museum, was found built into the nave wall of the cathedral.

-The nave measures 72 feet 2 inches in length, 25 feet 9 inches wide, and its side walls are 17 feet in height.
+The nave measures 72 feet 2 inches in length, 25 feet 9 inches wide, and its sidewalls are 17 feet in height.
 It was lighted from the sides by four 11th century Romanesque windows in addition to a beautiful but now, alas, disfigured Celtic window in the West gable.
-Details and indeed measurements of all five window vary, so that no two are duplicates.
+Details and indeed measurements of all five windows vary so that no two are duplicates.
 There were two entrances-both at the sides-but the south doorway is now closed up by masonry.
 The north doorway was of two or three orders, but the columns have all been destroyed.
-A small section of broken column with lozenge ornament, now preserved within the nave, will give an idea of the wealth of decoration lavished on this doorway and on the now forlorn west window.
+A small section of a broken column with lozenge ornament, now preserved within the nave, will give an idea of the wealth of decoration lavished on this doorway and on the now forlorn west window.

 1 and 2.
 Now empty.